GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 #### Option 2: Build and operate your own report collector

 Building your own server that receives reports isn't that trivial.
 To get started, you can fork our lightweight boilerplate.
-It's built with express and can receive and display reports.
+It's built with Express and can receive and display reports.

-Don't use it as-in in production, but feel free to use it for a quick prototype.
+{% Aside 'caution' %} Don't use it as-in in production, but feel free to use it for a quick prototype.
+Make sure to fork it before using it, so that nobody you don't trust get to see reports generated by your application. {% endAside %}

 1. Head over to the [boilerplate report collector](https://glitch.com/edit/#!/reports-endpoint).